Buying a house in The Netherlands?

 What we take care of:

-– We have agreements with civil-law notary firms in most regions concerning the service to our customers, communication in English and the fees charged by the civil-law notary.
+– We have agreements with civil-law notary firms in most regions concerning the service to our customers, communication in English and the fees charged.

 – We check the statement of completion of the notary on behalf of our clients.